-Meryl writes and edits content for businesses and publications.
-She helps businesses build and maintain relationships with clients and prospects through content including email newsletters, emails, landing pages, blogs, articles and more.
+What I do for you: Write and edit content for businesses and publications.
+I help businesses build and maintain relationships with clients and prospects through content such as email newsletters, emails, landing pages, blogs, articles and more.

 Meryl first joined the Internet pre-revolution in 1992 with Internet in a Box.
 She blogged the rest of the meryl history for your reading boredom.